-She has consistently exhibited work and given lectures and talks across the UK, including: Alchemy Film and Moving Image festival; Bermondsey Project Space; Worcester university; Safehouse.
+She has exhibited work and given lectures and talks across the UK, including: Alchemy Film and Moving Image festival; Bermondsey Project Space; Worcester University; Safehouse; Mezzanine.

 CV